-Emerge 2018 is the tenth in a biennial series of exhibitions hosted by Bullseye Projects in Portland, Oregon.
+Emerge 2018, the tenth in a biennial series of exhibitions was hosted by Bullseye Projects in Portland, Oregon.

-Emerge 2018 is open to makers who started working in kiln-glass less than 15 years ago.
-Students and artists who are not represented by major galleries are encouraged to apply.
-Works will be judged on excellence of craftsmanship, design and creativity, and must be made with Bullseye glasses.
+Emerge 2018 was open to makers who started working in kiln-glass less than 15 years ago.
+Students and artists not represented by major galleries were encouraged to apply.
+Works were judged on excellence of craftsmanship, design and creativity, and were made with Bullseye glasses.

-Evolve 2018, a group exhibition featuring new work by former Emerge finalists and award winners Joanna Manousis, Cassandra Straubing, and Kathryn Wightman will run in conjunction with Emerge 2018.
+Evolve 2018, a group exhibition featuring new work by former Emerge finalists and award winners Joanna Manousis, Cassandra Straubing, and Kathryn Wightman runs in conjunction with Emerge 2018.

-Award-winning and honorable mention works from Emerge 2018 and selected pieces from Evolve 2018 will be included in the touring exhibition, Emerge/Evolve 2018, which will travel to Bullseye Resource Center Bay Area, Emeryville, California; Chrysler Museum of Art, Norfolk, Virginia; and Bellevue Arts Museum, Washington.
+Award-winning and honorable mention works from Emerge 2018 and selected pieces from Evolve 2018 will be included in the touring exhibition.
+Emerge/Evolve 2018 will travel to Bullseye Resource Center Bay Area, Emeryville, California; Chrysler Museum of Art, Norfolk, Virginia; and Bellevue Arts Museum, Washington.

 Congratulations to the winners of the tenth biennial Emerge competition!

 Silver: Clare Peters, In Honour of Seeking, In Honour of Knowing, In Honour of Wisdom

 Gold: Joshua Kerley, Making Connections (Pink & Grey Arch, Yellow & Grey Block, Khaki Glass & Polystyrene).
 Royal College of Art, Felicity Aylieff, Head of Ceramics and Glass.
 Royal College of Art, Felicity Aylieff, Head of Ceramics and Glass

 Silver: Rose-Mary Faulkner, Bare (6-8).
 Australian National University School of Art.
 Richard Whiteley, Head of Glass